By Marty Rosen

 Then I stepped aside and waited.
 But not for long.

 Within minutes folks were asking where that nice wine was from.
-Right here in Shepherdsville, Kentucky, about 20 minutes south of Louisville in Bullitt County, a place that has long been legendary for its amber spirits.
+Right here in the city of Shepherdsville, about 20 minutes south of Louisville in Bullitt County, Kentucky–a place that has long been legendary for its amber spirits.

 Home of Jim Beam